voxel51/fiftyone/app/player51/README.md

-# Player51
+# Looker

-Player51 is a client-side JavaScript media player that can render metadata overlays on images and video.
+Looker is a client-side JavaScript media viewer that can render label overlays